 These face-to-face workshops engage participants in a guided exploration of the CCR standards for ELA (English Language Arts/Literacy) or Mathematics.

-These workshops meet the prerequisite requirement for several MN ABE professional development activities, including the CCRS Implementation Cohort.
+These workshops meet the prerequisite requirement for several MN ABE professional development activities, including the CCRS Implementation Cohort and Adult Diploma Training.

 This free online Schoology course provides an introduction to the CCR standards for English Language Arts/Literacy or Mathematics in a self-paced format.
-Participants can complete the entire course for ELA or Mathematics or access specific topics for a refresher or further practice.
+Participants can complete the entire course for ELA and/or Mathematics, or access specific topics for a refresher or further practice.

 This course meets the prerequisite requirement for several MN ABE professional development activities, including the CCRS Implementation Cohort.